 The biodiverse and ecologically rich natural landscapes in the San Diego region have significant potential for both carbon storage and for annual carbon sequestration (Table 5.2).
 This analysis shows that there are approximately 58 MMT of carbon stored in San Diego's biomass and soils.
-Scrub ecosystems, including chaparral and coastal sage scrub, contribute most significantly to regional carbon storage, due in large part to their abundance and their local adaptations (Figure 5.1).
+Scrub ecosystems, including chaparral and coastal sage scrub, contribute most significantly to carbon storage, due in large part to their abundance and their local adaptations (Figure 5.1).
 Per hectare, coastal wetlands store the most carbon of any system.
-They are followed by tree-dominated systems, like woodlands, forests, and riparian areas.
+They are followed by treedominated systems, like woodlands, forests, and riparian areas.
 Wetlands are one of the least abundant systems in the region, though tree-dominated systems also have relatively low coverage.
-This is all readily visible in Figure 5.3, which shows the highest carbon storage per hectare values as darker areas and the lowest carbon storage value as lighter areas.
+This is all readily visible in Figure 5.3, which shows the highest carbon storage per hectare values are red and the lowest as blue.

 In addition to storage, the region also has high sequestration values and may be able to sequester up to 2.25 MMT of carbon per year.
 An important caveat to this value is that it relies on several assumptions that may not reflect the biological realities, and this caveat is especially important in the scrub category because it is the dominant ecosystem type in the region (see Section 5.2.4 for more discussion of assumptions, caveats, and drawbacks).
 The largest sequestration potential is in scrublands, forests, woodlands, and riparian zones.
 However, settlements show some high sequestration potential because of urban trees (Table 5.2).
-Per polygon, forests and woodlands have the highest annual sequestration rates per hectare (Figure 5.4 - darker areas have the highest rates, lighter areas have the lowest rates).
-Interestingly, disturbed wetlands have net positive emissions, so the associated polygons have negative sequestration values (Figure 5.4 - light gray polygons).
-Importantly, these areas remain significant repositories of carbon stored deeper in the soil, despite having shifted to become net emitters due to disturbance (Figure 5.3).
+Per polygon, forests and woodlands have the highest annual sequestration rates per hectare (Figure 5.4 - red values have the highest rates, blue have the lowest rates).
+Interestingly, disturbed wetlands have net positive emissions, 42,48,60 so those polygons (Figure 5.4 - black polygons) have negative sequestration values, despite continuing to store carbon (Figure 5.3).